drustanyjt/t5-for-sparql/README.md

 Falcon2 does not distinguish between different prefixes.
 All prefixes default to wdt (wikidata entity).
 These are valid links but do not work with the SPARQL endpoint

-# Presentation
-## Introduction
-Drustan
-CS & Math DDP

-## Problem Statement
-### What
-Text to SPARQL

-### Why
-SPARQL is used to query Knowledge Graphs, and we have our own KG where this might be useful.

 ### How
 [LC-QuAD 2.0](http://jens-lehmann.org/files/2019/iswc_lcquad2.pdf)